-Imagine walking into a restaurant, seeing a glowing 5-star hygiene rating sticker.
+Imagine walking into a restaurant, seeing a glowing 5 star hygiene rating sticker.
 You feel reassured about the cleanliness of the kitchen and the safety of the food.
-But what if that sticker was fake?
+But what if that hygiene rating sticker was fake?

 This isn’t just a local issue.
 The Food Standards Agency (FSA) is under pressure, particularly after reports of fake hygiene rating stickers displayed at major supermarkets like Sainsbury’s.
 With potential changes in how food safety is enforced, it’s more important than ever to ensure that businesses are playing by the rules.